skuroda/ImprovedMacros/README.md

 Note it may be necessary to restart the editor after installing the plugin.

 ### Package Control
-This plugin is not yet available as part of the repository list for Package Control.
-However, it can be manually added.
-To do so:

-1. In the Command Palette, search for `Package Control: Add Repository`.
-2. In the input panel, enter `https://github.com/skuroda/ImprovedMacros`.
+Installation through [package control](http://wbond.net/sublime_packages/package_control) is recommended.
+It will handle updating your packages as they become available.
+To install, do the following.

-3. In the Command Palette, search for "Package Control: Install Package`"
+* In the Command Palette, enter `Package Control: Install Package`
-4. Search for `ImprovedMacros` in the plugin list.
+* Search for `ImprovedMacros` to see install the plugin.

 ### Manual
 Clone or copy this repository into the packages directory.
 By default, the Package directory is located at: